 Each address in each sector (sampling point) was allocated to one of the portions of the sample: A, B or C. As mentioned earlier, a different version of the questionnaire was used with each of the three sample portions.
-If one serial number was version A, the next was version B and the third version C. Thus, each interviewer was allocated 10 cases from each of versions A, B and C. There were 2,259 issued addresses for versions A and B, and 2,258 for version C.
+If one serial number was version A, the next was version B and the third version C. Thus, each interviewer was allocated ten cases from each of versions A, B and C. There were 2,262 issued addresses for each of the three versions of the sample.

-The mean interview length was 61 minutes for version A of the questionnaire, 63 minutes for version B and 62 minutes for version C. Interviewers achieved an overall response rate of between 53.2 and 53.5 per cent.
-Details are shown in Table A.4.
+The mean interview length was 62 minutes for version A of the questionnaire, 67 minutes for version B and 61 minutes for version C. Interviewers achieved an overall response rate of between 53.6 and 53.8 per cent.
+Details are shown in Table A.1.

 As in earlier rounds of the series, the respondent was asked to fill in a self-completion questionnaire which, whenever possible, was collected by the interviewer.
 Otherwise, the respondent was asked to post it to NatCen Social Research.
 If necessary, up to three postal reminders were sent to obtain the self-completion supplement.

 A total of 412 respondents (13 per cent of those interviewed) did not return their self-completion questionnaire.
 Version A of the self-completion questionnaire was returned by 85 per cent of respondents to the face-to-face interview, version B of the questionnaire was returned by 89 per cent and version C by 88 per cent.
 As in previous rounds, we judged that it was not necessary to apply additional weights to correct for non-response to the self-completion questionnaire.